Curriculum – Design Technology

 Pre-requisite or helpful knowledge from Year 6 Design Technology ready to study in Year 7 if applicable

 The KS2 National Curriculum for Design Technology is very broad and would lead perfectly into KS3.
-Experience tells us that students are extremely unlikely to have been offered the full breadth of these studies at junior school and that a highly differentiated approach across ys7-9 is essential for all students to progress from highly varied KS2 experiences
+Experience tells us that students are extremely unlikely to have been offered the full breadth of these studies at junior school and that a highly differentiated approach across years 7-9 is essential for all students to progress from highly varied KS2 experiences

 Year 7